cs31415/cs31415.github.io/writings/nyc-diary.md

 We freshen up and head out to a nearby Target through Times Square.
 Towering electronic billboards adorn every building here.
 The whole building converted into a multicolored, flashing, strobing advertisement that changes every few seconds.
 What must a 10 second spot cost here?
 One of the screens has an ad for the T20 World Cup with Virat Kohli jumping out at us, amidst other faces that are barely recognizable.
 Can't escape the marketing machine that is Kohli even in the Big Apple.

 The crush of human traffic is unanticipated.
-Mumbai vibes.
 Multiple nationalities – African, Latin American, Middle Eastern, European, Indian, East Asian.
 The crossroads of the world.
 We are taken unawares by the scale of the place – the inhuman scale of the billboards and the crush and throng of humanity.
 There is even a gathering with Palestinian flags, though peaceful.
 Touts abound.
 One tries to *namaste* us into a city tour bus.
 This is Mumbai scale humanity, even Hong Kong paling in comparison.
 Santa Monica 3rd street no more than a village.

 We thread our way through this herd of wildebeest and reach Target.
 This location is different – concrete floors, stepped levels, human thrum – it feels like New York.
 We get some staples – soup, bread, Mac n cheese, water, chocolates.

 Back at the hotel, we have a light dinner – Mac n cheese, soup and toast – and draw the curtains on an eventful day.

 #### Day 2: 9th June 2024: